11 Top-Rated Things to Do in Whitstable, England

 Address: Marine Parade, Tankerton, Whitstable, Kent

-Lying directly below the Tankerton Slopes at the southern end of Whitstable lies Tankerton Beach.
-It's here that you'll find "the Street," a natural peninsula brought to life when the tide is low.
-This sandy outcropping is dotted with rock pools, which make great fun for kids looking to spot marine creatures up close.
+Lying directly below the Tankerton Slopes at the eastern end of Whitstable lies Tankerton Beach, one of the top attractions in Whitstable.
+It's here that you'll find "the Street," a natural underwater peninsula that's only exposed when the tide is low.
+This sandy outcropping is dotted with rock pools, which make great fun for kids looking to spot marine creatures such as crabs up close.

 You'll want to wear shoes on this old-fashioned beach.
 It's made up of hard, sometimes sharp stones (a.k.a. shingles) that make walking a bit of a challenge, especially if you're barefoot.
-It's beautiful, though, with low wooden barriers built out from shore and extending into the sea.
+It's beautiful, though, with low wooden barriers known as "groynes" built out from shore and extending into the sea doing the work of preventing coastal erosion.

 Address: Tankerton Road, Whitstable, Kent

-Perfectly manicured lawns, lovely flower beds, and an impressive array of mature oak trees entice visitors to stay just a little longer.
+Perfectly manicured lawns, lovely flower beds, and an impressive array of mature oak trees entice visitors to stay just a little longer in this top Whitstable attraction.
 The fragrant rose garden is another treat guiding tourists towards a beautiful central fountain.
 Benches are placed here to help encourage guests to literally stop and smell the roses.

 Insider's Tip: Visit the Orangery Tearoom while you're here and treat yourself to a traditional cream tea.
 They even offer gluten-free options.
 If the sun is shining, choose a seat on the outside patio.